Albedo: Clouds

 Cloud albedo has substantial influence over atmospheric temperatures.
 Different types of clouds exhibit different reflectivity, theoretically ranging in albedo from a minimum of near 0 to a maximum approaching 0.8.
 "On any given day, about half of Earth is covered by clouds, which reflect more sunlight than land and water.
 Clouds keep Earth cool by reflecting sunlight, but they can also serve as blankets to trap warmth."

 Albedo and climate in some areas are affected by artificial clouds, such as those created by the contrails of heavy commercial airliner traffic.
 A study following the burning of the Kuwaiti oil fields during Iraqi occupation showed that temperatures under the burning oil fires were as much as 10 C-change colder than temperatures several miles away under clear skies.

 Aerosol effects

 Aerosols (very fine particles/droplets in the atmosphere) have both direct and indirect effects on Earth's radiative balance.
 The direct (albedo) effect is generally to cool the planet; the indirect effect (the particles act as cloud condensation nuclei and thereby change cloud properties) is less certain.
-As per Spracklen et al. the effects are: